QDelta/fcomp/README.md

 # FCOMP

-A statically-typed non-strict pure-functional programming language with an S-expression like syntax.
+A compiler for a statically typed, purely functional programming language with lazy evaluation.

 ### Basics